careyjames/dns-scout/README.md

 #### Manual MacOS/Kali, Ubuntu Linux Nerd Install

 Prerequisites: Go 1.21
-For those who like to get their hands dirty:

 1. **Download the Binary to your home folder:**
    Download and **extract** the compiled binary for your operating system from